postnerd/postbot/readme.md

 **_Make sure you have entered the correct path to your local postbot installation and performed a ```npm run build```._**

-After this BanksiaGUI should auto detect the name and you are ready to analyse and play games against _postbot_.
+After this BanksiaGUI should auto detect the name and you are ready to analyze and play games against _postbot_.

 ## Bringing your own version of postbot to lichess
 If you have modified _postbot_ and want so see it playing on lichess against other bots, you can use the postbot [Dockerfile](lichess/Dockerfile) for building a docker container.
 For more information on this please take a look at the [lichess subfolder](lichess/readme.md).